 We strive to continually innovate and build on our stewardship framework.

-• Avoid investments and transactions in/with companies fundamentally inconsistent with sustainability principles and companies that might pose a financial risk due to their social or environmental challenges.
+- Exclude companies fundamentally inconsistent with sustainability principles, or those that pose material financial risk due to social or environmental factors.

-• Weave Environmental, Social and Governance (ESG) factors into investment processes.
+- Integrate Environmental, Social and Governance (ESG) considerations throughout the investment process.

-• Partner with companies and stakeholders to improve ESG-related business practices and better allocate capital for the long term.
+- Engage with companies and stakeholders to improve ESG practices and support better long-term capital allocation.

 WHAT WE LOOK FOR

-• A holistic view of financial and extra-financial performance, looking at all material information, both quantitative and qualitative.
+- A holistic view of performance – financial and extra-financial, quantitative and qualitative.

 WHAT WE DO

-• Explicitly interweave relevant and material ESG considerations and financial considerations into investment processes, portfolio construction and research.
+- Integrate material ESG and financial considerations into research, investment processes and portfolio construction.

 CONSIDERATION OF PRINCIPAL ADVERSE SUSTAINABILITY IMPACTS